SomeGuyCalledBru/same-old-boring-crypto-sniper/README.md

 The title is enough of an explanation for what it is, I won't delve deeper in that.

+## Disclaimer
+It is your responsibility and choice that you're using this.
+You may lose money due to just crypto being crypto, or unexpected bugs.
+I won't be responsible in that case-nobody is forcing you to use this.

 ## How do you run it?
 There are a few steps to the setup.
 **Make sure you have Python 3.8 or greater installed!**